-The procedure for replacing gaskets on the glass is reviewed in the following section covering Glass.
+The procedure for replacing gaskets on the glass is reviewed on page 22 - Glass.

 To replace door gaskets, first remove the old gaskets with a utility or putty knife.
 Clean all gasket channels with a wire brush.
 Apply gasket cement (where needed) to the channels and push the new gasket into place without stretching the gasket material.
 Close the door immediately to fully press the gasket into place and assure a positive seal.